Originally published July 2010. Updated June 2026 with a 2026 context wrapper. The original 2010 interview is preserved below in full.

 Craig — Again, thank you.

-Great solutions, great ideas, do not have to be complicated – though they can be.
-Craigslist grew out of a desire to help people, not the intent to take over the Web’s classified sections.
+Great solutions, great ideas, do not have to be complicated — though they can be.
+Craigslist grew out of a desire to help people, not the intent to take over the web's classified sections.
 If you study the answers to my long and partially nebulous questions above, with a little thought, you can see and learn a great deal.
 First and foremost, Craig Newmark is a humble and genuine person.
-Over analytical people like me often have trouble communicating with super geeks – but somehow, not this time.
-Herein lies a lesson.

-For those of you reading this, those desirous of success especially (any kind), maybe the best way to illustrate Craig’s excellence (and his success) is in a sort of role reversal.
+For those of you reading this, those desirous of success especially (any kind), maybe the best way to illustrate Craig's excellence is in a sort of role reversal.
 If you pay attention, I am more than sure something good will come for you, as it did me.
-Bear with me, being profound is a hard habit to break.

-I make this “role reversal” to illustrate that success, real success, is in finding what you like to do, finding the skill and the right intent, and then pushing with everything you have.
+I make this "role reversal" to illustrate that success — real success — is in finding what you like to do, finding the skill and the right intent, and then pushing with everything you have.
 Craig Newmark is tremendously successful, and humble at the same time.
-He mans the customer service switchboard at he 33rd (as of today) most visited website in the world.
+He mans the customer service switchboard at the 33rd-most-visited website in the world.

-There is an old saying in the South (where I come from).
-The saying goes; “The path to hell is paved with good intentions.”
+There is an old saying in the South (where I come from): "The path to hell is paved with good intentions."
 This is one of the biggest fallacies ever spoken.
-“The path to real success is paved with the good intentions.”
+"The path to real success is paved with good intentions."
 Craig Newmark further galvanized this fact for me.
-Nice guys can indeed finish on top – AND not brag about it.
+Nice guys can indeed finish on top — and not brag about it.